akka/akka-quickstart-java.g8/docs/src/main/paradox/define-actors.md

 * _Messages should be immutable_, since they are shared between different threads.

-* It is a good practice to put an actor's associated messages as static classes in the AbstractBehaavior's class.
+* It is a good practice to put an actor's associated messages as static classes in the AbstractBehavior's class.
 This makes it easier to understand what type of messages the actor expects and handles.

 * It is a good practice obtain an actor's initial behavior via a static factory method